brodeau/bbm4si3/README.md

 found in the `MY_SRC` will overwrite those of the NEMO version you are using.

+### Limitations (as of now)

-No-slip conditions must be used at the coast!
+- No-slip conditions must be used at the coast!
 Not only for SI3 but also for OPA !!!

+- BDY is not ready yet!

-L. Brodeau, January 2024
+L. Brodeau, April 2024